wolfgangasdf/iqp-book/se-1d-schroedinger.md

 \langle Q\rangle \equiv \langle\Psi|Q|\Psi\rangle = \int dx\,\Psi^\ast Q \Psi
 $$(se-1d-ev6)

-Where in the last step we have again shown the integral over the dependent variable $x$.
+Where in the last step we have have used the recipe that a *sandwich* of quantum states that calculates the expectation value of an operator, is don by integrating over the dependent variable $x$.
+This procedure might seem a bit ad-hoc right now, but you will see that it works.